alessioferrari/VoiceBiofeedEmo/README.md

 **Overview**

-__In this branch, we perform validation using a leave one subject out setting, in which a part of the subjects involved in the experiment is used exclusively for training, and one exclusively for testing.
+__In this branch, we perform validation using a _leave one subject out_ setting, in which a part of the subjects involved in the experiment is used exclusively for training, and one subject exclusively for testing.
 The master branch uses a hold-out setting, with
 70% training and 30% testing split__

 This replication package includes all the data and scripts